DSctadr/Nowcasting-Malaysia-GDP/README.md

 *Experimenting with different time-frame to see how those models perform with extreme signal(s) - side note: it is worth experimenting with those time frames because NY Fed shut down their nowcast over the pandemic!*

 ![image](https://user-images.githubusercontent.com/104331591/178622693-dd57d50c-43b9-46e8-a72d-7c3ba85ed5db.png)

+### Results

+We conducted a rolling window method to cater to a small observation in the dataset and assess model stability.

+### Conclusion
+The results of this project suggest that:
+1)	ML models outperformed benchmark model (AR) in nowcasting Malaysia’s GDP
+2)	XGBoost & Random Forest found to perform better than other ML models, both models perform better with shorter time-series (small observation) dataset and performed consistently, with and without extreme signal
+3)	LightGBM performs better with extreme signal(s)